mplusmuseum/mplusmuseum-graphql/README.md

 # mplusmuseum-graphql

-Beginnings of a GraphQL server.

-## How this Fits
-...
+Beginnings of a GraphQL server, where we write adapters to databases to frontends just need to write graphql queries instead of learn about the unique features of each database.

 ## Prerequisites
-For development, you'll want to install local copies of Elasticsearch and Kibana:
+For development, you'll want to install local copies of Elasticsearch and Kibana.
+We use Elasticsearch as our database store, and Kibana to explore that data.

 ```bash
 brew install elasticsearch # You may be prompted to install Java first.